EMERGING MARKETS-Asian FX, stocks firm as investors await U.S. inflation data

 Analysts polled by Reuters expected Bank of Thailand policymakers meeting on Wednesday to hold the one-day repurchase rate THCBIR=ECI at an historic low of 0.50% to support the economy's recovery from a virus-led disruption.

-Pipat Luengnaruemitchai, an analyst with Bank of America Securities said in a note that the Thai central bank could find maintaining an accommodative monetary policy too "binding" as inflationary pressures build.
+Pipat Luengnaruemitchai, an analyst with Kiatnakin Phatra Securities said in a note that the Thai central bank could find maintaining an accommodative monetary policy too "binding" as inflationary pressures build.

 The baht THB=TH rose for a second successive day, gaining as much as 0.2%, as did the South Korean won KRW=KFTC and Indonesia's rupiah IDR=.